 - a trader who has adulterated food, eg. used an illegal additive or preservative.

 When making a complaint regarding suspected food poisoning please provide:

 - The date and time you consumed the suspected food

 - The name and address of the food business

 - The specific food that was consumed including sauces and dips

 - Details of any illness and symptoms including the length of time these were experienced.

-You can make a complaint by completing and returning the foodborne illness questionnaire or by contacting our Customer Service team on 4221 6111.
+You can make a complaint by contacting our Customer Service team on 4221 6111.

-We investigate all complaints, and where necessary take action to ensure compliance with the Food Act 2003, Food Regulation 2010 and the Food Standards Code is maintained.
+We investigate all complaints, and where necessary take action to ensure compliance with the Food Act, Food Regulation and the Food Standards Code is maintained.
 You will not be contacted regarding the results of the investigation.
 Should you be seeking compensation regarding a food complaint, you will need to contact a solicitor.